ngalinski/estateside-client/README.md

 The application is powered by data provided by Bridge Interactive's data, which powers popular property rental/purchase platforms such as Zillow.
 Zillow has a variety of apartment options to buy, sell and rent.
 The Web API endpoints return JSON metadata about the apartments located in a particular location based on REST principles.
-We use the REST API to provide search details based on the requested location and also retrieve information about a specific property from the API.
+We use the REST API to provide search details basedP on the requested location and also retrieve information about a specific property from the API.

 # Architecture and Technology Stack